Rewild The Church – Answering Your Questions!

 Why rewilding instead of regenerative agriculture?

 It is sometimes claimed that we don’t need rewilding because more regenerative forms of farming can make up for the catastrophic decline of nature we are witnessing.
 This is a false dichotomy.
 We should be working towards a world in which all farming is as regenerative as possible, but that doesn’t take away the vital need for large areas to be entirely given over to natural processes.
-The Kunming-Montreal protocol, based on the work of thousands of the world’s leading scientists, recognises this fact when it defines the 30% of land protected for nature as land that is free from any kind of extractive industry.
-This isn’t a target you can cheat by trying to sneak farming into the protected areas.
+The Kunming-Montreal Global Biodiversity Framework, based on the work of thousands of the world’s leading scientists, recognises this fact when it defines the 30% of land protected for nature as land that is free from any kind of extractive industry.
+We understand that the Church Commissioners have engaged with some of their tenant farmers to encourage regenerative farming techniques.
+This is great and should be extended.
+But it’s simply not enough.
+If nature is to survive it needs large protected areas that are managed primarily to restore and enhance biodiversity..

-Wild Card proposes that wherever possible, tenant farmers should be supported to continue as land managers either of part or fully rewilded farms.
-With significant new income streams for rewilding in our new post-Brexit subsidy scheme alongside lucrative natural capital business opportunities on the private market, rewilding is a financially viable option – as long as the landlord agrees.
+With significant new income streams for rewilding in our new post-Brexit subsidy landscape, alongside lucrative natural capital business opportunities on the private market, rewilding is increasingly a financially attractive option for many farmers – as long as the landlord agrees.
+And many farmers are seeing their incomes increase as a result of rewilding.

-Our petition to the Archbishop and the Church Commissioners to commit to rewild 30% of their 105,000 acres by 2030 is now over 100,000 signatures.
-In October, we marched from the Tate Modern to St Paul’s Cathedral with Chris Packham and hundreds of clergy and laity (see these write-ups in the Independent and in the Church Times).
+In October, we marched from the Tate Modern to St Paul’s Cathedral with Chris Packham and hundreds of people including clergy and laity (see these write-ups in the Independent and in the Church Times).
 We delivered our ‘95 Wild Theses’, written by people such as Dr Rowan Williams, Stephen Fry, George Eustice, Caroline Lucas, Hugh Fearnley-Whittingstall and Michael Gove, which you can read in full here.

 Our blog posts are written by our core team and guest bloggers.
 If you have an idea for a blog post please pitch it to us: info@wildcard.land